Generic Name: liraglutide (LIR-a-GLOO-tide)

 - if you have stomach problems (eg, trouble digesting food, slowed emptying of the stomach)

-- If you have a history of kidney or liver problems, inflammation of the pancreas (pancreatitis), gallbladder problems (eg, gallstones), high triglyceride levels, alcoholism, mental or mood problems (eg, depression), or suicidal thoughts or actions
+- If you have a history of kidney or liver problems, inflammation of the pancreas (pancreatitis), gallbladder problems (eg, gallstones), high triglyceride levels, alcoholism, or mental or mood problems (eg, depression)

 - if you or a family member has a history of thyroid cancer